meker12/commerce-channels.en/help/channel-manager/publish-listings-to-marketplace.md

 * **[!UICONTROL Match]** indicates that the product was successfully matched.
 Your product offer was published to an existing Walmart Marketplace listing.
 If the [Marketplace store is not active](walmart-prerequisites.md#walmart-marketplace-store-status), *[!UICONTROL Staged for Match]* is displayed in the *[!UICONTROL Status detail]* column.

 If your [[!DNL Walmart Marketplace] store is not active](walmart-prerequisites.md#walmart-marketplace-store-status), the *Status Detail* column indicates that the product is *Staged for Match*.
-Staged products are published  automatically as soon as the [!DNL Walmart Marketplace] store is activated.
+Staged products are published  automatically when the [!DNL Walmart Marketplace] store is activated.

 * **[!UICONTROL Error]** indicates one of the following: